 The album, 'Naked', is my first musical encounter with Suthukazi Arosi, and in my opinion, 'Naked' is artistically ambitious with an Afrocentric core.
 This may be Suthukazi's style.
 It still may not be.
 However, I'm very much impressed with this album.
 Subsequent musical offerings will reveal if this is her style.
 On the other hand, they may tell if 'Naked' is merely a success achieved in musical experimentation across genres.

-Available on iTunes, Spotify and Tidal:
+Available on iTunes, Amazon, Deezer, Google Play and Spotify: